real-time-analytic/AAC_Mens_Soccer/README.md

 The data used in this project was curtiously given by the UNC Charlotte Men's Soccer Niner Stats Team.

+# Future work

+As more team data becomes available and with the framework of this app already set up, I plan to update this app to display current season information.

 # Additional resources